rebelsky/csc321-jekyll/_dev/_home/syllabus.md

 In other words, we help you learn the basics of software design and engineering.

-Class Format
+Course Format
 ------------

 This course is being offered in a non-traditional format.
-We will be relying on a MOOC and SPOC as part of the core "textbooks" for the course.
-We can then spend class time more on discussion and problem-solving based on the readings and videos from the MOOC/SPOC.
+We will be relying on a MOOC and some online materials as part of the core "textbooks" for the course.
+We can then spend class time more on discussion and problem-solving based on the readings and videos from the MOOC.
 (Some people would call this a "flipped classroom.")

 This is also a course in which you should be developing professional skills and habits.
 Hence, some of the work in the class will require